In this blog, we take a tiny deep dive into what we uncovered while researching the Microsoft Intune MDM (Mobile Device Management) certificate.

 Final Thoughts

-One interesting finding on older devices is that the private key is not protected by TPM.
+One interesting finding on older devices is that the private key is for the MDM certificate not protected by TPM.
 You can tell by checking the Key Storage Provider (KSP).
 If the key is protected by TPM, the KSP should display something like “Microsoft Platform Crypto Provider”.
 On older devices, it might show “Microsoft Software Key Storage Provider”, indicating the key is not hardware-protected and is more vulnerable.
 This is a key distinction when auditing device security.

 There are indications in the Intune Management Extension in the ClientCertPicker class that Microsoft are looking for these certificates too – to do what with we wonder? 😉